riboseinc/ribose-ruby/README.md

 #### List widgets

-To retrieve the list of widgets we can use the `Widget.all` interface
+To retrieve the list of widgets,

 ```ruby
 Ribose::Widget.all